Coronavirus and your workplace pension

 If you don’t have your pension scheme ID number, please email us with your full name and NI number.
 We can find your pension information with these details.

-To temporarily stop paying contributions, you’ll need to cease active membership of the NOW: Pensions Trust (the ‘Scheme’).
+To temporarily stop paying contributions, you’ll need to cease active membership of the now:pensions Trust (the ‘Scheme’).

 I’d like to freeze my workplace pension contributions for a minimum of three months.
 How can I do this?

-To temporarily stop paying contributions, for however long you need to do it for, you’ll need to cease active membership of the NOW: Pensions Trust (the ‘Scheme’).
+To temporarily stop paying contributions, for however long you need to do it for, you’ll need to cease active membership of the now:pensions Trust (the ‘Scheme’).

 My employer is shutting down.
 Is my workplace pension safe?